Sebastianmueller22/network-protocol/draft-sebastian-mueller-direct-knowledge-extenstioin.md

 The inherent security risks of DVR, such as rogue nodes advertising routes that don't exist, or routes for other nodes to themselves etc., apply here as well.

-The two additions made here pose additional security risks.
+The additions proposed in this draft pose additional security risks.
 A rogue node could advertise all other nodes as being down whether they are its neighbor or not.
 This would effectively halt communication in the network for a short time and put significant strain on the network while all nodes report their neighbors to still be reachable.

 This is not easily preventable, but can be mitigated with another convention where updates originating from a node need to cryptographically signed before sending.
 The public key infrastructure necessary for that would need to be implemented on a higher network level.